How Much Car Insurance Do You Need?

-This can include obtaining a judgment against you, which can extend to putting a lien on your home or even garnishing your wages.
+This can include obtaining a judgment against you, extending a lien on your home, or even garnishing your wages.

 Other situations where you may want to consider having higher liability limits include having teen drivers on your policy, owning a home, owning a large vehicle (SUV or pickup truck), or having multiple drivers on the same policy.

-Each can either increase the risk of an accident or expose you to a property lien.
+Each can increase the risk of an accident or expose you to a property lien.

 The best strategy is always to shop around and compare prices and benefits between car insurance companies.